munificent/craftinginterpreters/book/representing-code.md

 class for expressions.
 Then, for each kind of expression -- each production under `expression` -- we create a subclass that has fields for the nonterminals specific to that rule.
-This way, we get a compile error if we, say, try to access the second operand of an unary expression.
+This way, we get a compile error if we, say, try to access the second operand of a unary expression.

 Something like: